Best Vegan Ribs Recipe

 High Protein Vegan Ribs!

-When eaten ripe it has a sweet taste much like a mango and pineapple but when picked green it makes a fantastic meat substitute as it picks up whatever flavors you season it with.
+When eaten ripe it has a sweet taste much like a mango and pineapple but then picked green it makes a fantastic meat substitute as it picks up whatever flavors you season it with.
 It should not be confused with “durian” a smaller fruit similar in shape but with a strong pungent odor.

-These Ultimate Jackfruit Ribs Are:
+These Ultimate Barbecue Jackfruit Ribs Are:

 P.S.
 As always, if you make this recipe please come back here to rate, snap a photo and tag me with #VeggieSociety on Instagram.